 You can then view or link to all items in that specific category using it in a URL, such as yourblog.com/category/europe/.

 This one is more important than you think – most themes will have a place for your featured image that you won’t see when writing your post.
 Add a featured image to your post, then look at the post on your website after publishing it.

 Chances are, this has been added to the top of your post, or perhaps as a page header.
 If you don’t like how this displays, you can remove the featured image from your post or reconsider your theme.
-This is also used as a thumbnail on pages where you view multiple posts (such as category pages or post feeds).
+This is also used as a thumbnail on pages where you view multiple posts (category pages or post feeds).

 Your WordPress installation will have come with a few “sample” pages, comments, and posts to help you visualise your site.
 Once you have some of your own content, you can delete these sample items.

-Back in the WordPress admin page, hover over the Posts link in the left toolbar, then click All Posts.
-Hover over “Hello world!” in the list, and then click the red Trash link to delete this sample post.
+In the WordPress admin page, hover over the Posts link in the left toolbar, then click All Posts.
+Hover over “Hello world!” in the list, and click the red Trash link to delete this sample post.
 Repeat these steps for the Pages and Comments sections of your admin area.

 Edit a page instead of deleting it